Facade of the Hôtel de Paris Monte-Carlo, Monaco

 We also sensed this in our 70 sqm/750 sqft ‘Sea-view Suite’, one of the hotel’s 208 rooms, almost half of which are suites.
 While it certainly delivered on the ‘sea view’ promise, its location within the hotel paired with large windows also revealed views of the Opéra de Monte-Carlo and the adjoining, famous casino.
 There was plenty we adored about our suite, much of which was no doubt thanks to the 2019 concluded renovation of the Hôtel de Paris Monte-Carlo: smart lighting with intuitive brightness controls, a bed as generously sized as it was comfortable, a phone with a large, interactive display, turndown service with immaculate attention to detail and a gift for upping the cosiness, and even our luxuriously lined, blue velvet slippers with a golden HP emblem were of the kind hotel aficionados would rather keep as a souvenir than walk a single step in.

 Much like the hotel’s lobby, our suite proposed a coffee-table take on opulence, with each feature feeling airy and thoughtful.
 Lines are soft and surfaces champagne-coloured, not unlike how we’d imagine a Parisian couturier’s atelier to look.
 We found the matt, light wooden flooring noticeably contemporary; and elegant features like our coffee and tea station, which was cleverly hidden within a sideboard yet easy to bring out with a single pull, attested to the hotel’s stance on offering a decidedly more modern guest experience than you might expect to find in Monaco.
-Our white marble bathroom with black accents was equally fashionable, and we liked the inclusion of a fragrance dispenser as well as, somewhat curiously, a display next to our double basins, that told us all about the sustainability initiatives of the Hôtel de Paris Monte-Carlo (why not – it gives you something to read while brushing your teeth!).
+Our white marble bathroom with black accents was equally fashionable, and we liked the inclusion of a fragrance dispenser as well as, somewhat curiously, a display next to our twin vanities, that told us all about the sustainability initiatives of the Hôtel de Paris Monte-Carlo (why not – it gives you something to read while brushing your teeth!).

 That said, disposable flacons of Guerlain amenities, regal as they might look, are clearly at odds with the property’s green ambition, and we personally found them to be so perfume-heavy and old-fashioned that we barely used them at all.
 Mind you, after the malfunctioning fridge on our suite was replaced by two workers who entered our private lodgings smelling like ashtrays, we couldn’t get our hands on that bath foam fast enough.
 The hotel management later left a small note and chocolates on our suite to apologise for the inconvenience, a much appreciated gesture to turn things around in the elegant manner we’d come to expect from the property at this point.
 Next time we stepped out of our suite and into the hotel’s scented hallways, we did so with a smile on our face (bonus points if the chocolates match our dietary requirements next time… not that we didn’t appreciate the gesture nonetheless).